 Real estate marketing ideas can sometimes be hard to find for gated communities.
-If you haven't yet had experience of listing a property within a gated community, then here are some tips that might help you along the way.
-Some will be fairly obvious, others might just give you some fresh ideas.
+If you haven't yet had experience of listing a property within a gated community, then here are some real estate marketing ideas that might help you along the way.
 Let's review...

 Even the world's top real estate marketing experts hesitate to give the final sign-off on real estate marketing ideas, advice or tips on marketing your real estate business.
 But we'll give it a go. ;) When people normally hear the term “gated community”, they may think of a neighborhood dominated by high incomes or one with lots of amenities and manicured grounds.
-The term carries a certain degree of prestige and can be a top selling point for some buyers.
-If you know how to do it right, closing on listings in gated communities can be lucrative.
+The term carries a certain degree of prestige and can be a top marketing point for some home buyers.
+If you know how to do it right, marketing and closing on listings in gated communities can be lucrative.
 However, the advantages also come with their own challenges.
-Let's explore some of the subtleties that might just make you more effective at moving properties in these exclusive neighborhoods.
+Let's explore some of the subtleties that might just make you more effective at marketing real estate in these exclusive neighborhoods.

-When selling a product in this space, you'll do well to look like you belong in the space yourself.
+When marketing real estate in this space, you'll do well to look like you belong in the space yourself.
 Sometimes, this may mean dressing down a bit too.
 If it's a golf community, you may want to break out that nice, ironed polo shirt, versus a stuffy suit.
 Make sure your vehicle looks nice as well - maybe even consider a rental for the occasion if you feel that the opportunity warrants the temporary upgrade.
-Ultimately, you're selling a lifestyle package and if you don't look like you're living it, you may not look like you're selling it.
+Ultimately, you're marketing a real estate lifestyle package and if you don't look like you're living it, you may not look like you're selling it.

 Gated communities are typically governed by homeowners’ associations (HOAs), which means they are subject to fees.
 There will also be rules the buyer will have to follow regarding the home’s outside appearance (with many considerations regarding the inside of the home as well, so be sure to do your real estate homework before you begin your marketing efforts).
-While wowing the prospective buyer on the amenities and aesthetics of the community, you'll want to interweave the community's HOA culture so that they can make an informed decision.
+While wowing the prospective buyer on the amenities and aesthetics of the community, you'll want to interweave the community's HOA culture so that they can make an informed real estate decision.

-Also, examine the financial health of the HOA here as well as specific rules and regulations governing the amenities.
+Also, examine the financial health of the HOA here as well as specific rules and regulations governing the marketed amenities.
 There may be certain restrictions that prohibit the use of use of common areas in a way that the buyer seeks to use them.
 For instance, some community centers may prohibit large gatherings and if your buyer is looking to host parties on a regular basis, they might be disappointed to learn this fact down the road when you're all neck deep in documentation.
 Better to know in advance (and certainly before you spend all of your real estate marketing dollars on a campaign to push those features and amenities)!

 Some buyers may be averse to the cookie cutter look of a gated community, HOA fees and hardline rules... maybe just the inconvenience of always having to buzz in the pizza guy.
 For these clients, your real estate marketing efforts will have to play up the positives.
 For instance, that cookie-cutter look and HOA might equate to reliable and/or consistent ROI down the road.

 - No solicitors (beyond a no soliciting sign, that fence will come in handy to maintain privacy)